kr-logic/simple-banking-crud-system/README.md

 -------------------------
 The interface was <u>intentionally</u> designed with a retro, "Form follows Function" aesthetic.
 This kind of UI is very nostalgic to me, and I always preferred this type of clean UI as opposed to a chaos of visual effects.

 Nonetheless, in early development versions I had a modern-style UI version as well, so the user could switch between styles, but as the new functions kept changing the layout, I decided to remove it for now.
-Maybe in the future.
+This is something for a future version.

 * High-contrast visibility (Green/Gray palette).
 * Block-style buttons with hard shadows.